Fundamentals of Co-Design

 already have ample experience leading co-design projects — you may wish to check out Co-Design Practitioners instead.

-The next course consists of three online training sessions in July, at a time designed to suit participants in Australia, NZ, Asia and the Americas.
+The next course consists of three online training sessions in May, at a time designed to suit participants in Australia, NZ and Asia-Pacific.

 Located elsewhere?
 Find out what time this is for you.